appliedgocode/goman/README.md

 The Markdown renderer is [a fork](https://github.com/ec1oud/blackfriday) of [blackfriday](https://github.com/russross/blackfriday) with extra code for rendering Markdown to plain text with ANSI color codes.
 See [LICENSE.blackfriday.txt](https://github.com/christophberger/goman/blob/master/LICENSE.blackfriday.txt) and the copyright notice in [ec1oud/blackfriday/ansi.go](https://github.com/christophberger/goman/blob/master/vendor/github.com/ec1oud/blackfriday/ansi.go).

-## Bugs And Limitations
+## Limitations

-Not tested on Windows yet.

 In its current state, `goman` is little more than a proof of concept.
 Bugs certainly do exist, as well as functional shortcomings due to oversimplified design, such as:

 * `goman` assumes that the README file contains either Markdown text or plain text.
 I know of at least one README.md that contains HTML. `goman` does not treat such cases in any special way.

-* If a binary originates from a command subdirectory of a project, chances are that this subdirectory contains no extra README file. `goman` then tries to find the README file
+* If a binary originates from a command subdirectory of a project, chances are that this subdirectory contains no extra README file. `goman` then tries to find the README file in the parent directories.

-* Some binaries contain an absolute path to their source code, and `goman` assumes that the GOPATH is the part that extends to the first directory named `/src/`.
-If the GOPATH exists in a path that contains a `/src/` directory, `goman` fails extracting the relative source code path.
+* Some binaries contain an absolute path to their source code, and `goman` assumes that the GOPATH used at compile time is the part from the root to the first directory named `/src/`.
+If the GOPATH itself contains a `/src/` directory (e.g., "export GOPATH=/home/user/src/go"), `goman` fails extracting the relative source code path.

 * `goman`'s output may wrap character-wise instead of word-wise.

-* Vanity import paths (like, e.g. "gopkg.in/yaml.v1") are not handled right now.
+* Path redirection to canonical paths (like, e.g. from "https://npf.io/gorram" to https://github.com/natefinch/gorram) are not handled right now.

+* Not tested on Windows yet.

 ## See also